CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 The Lenovo Client Scripting Module (LCSM) is a comprehensive PowerShell module containing 34 cmdlets that provide useful information and simplified actions for managing Lenovo commercial PCs (ThinkPad, ThinkCentre, ThinkStation).

 **System Requirements:**

 - PowerShell v5.1 or higher (64-bit)
-- Windows 10 or Windows 11
+- Windows 11

 ??? note "What's New"

+    ??? note "April 16, 2026:  Version 2.4.2"

+        Removed "curly quotes" from Add-LnvMTOS. ***(how did those get in there??)*** Thanks for reporting jces3.

     ??? note "April 9, 2026:  Version 2.4.1"